DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/report-wizard/data-bound-report/connect-to-an-excel-data-source/choose-columns.md

 ![eurd-win-exceldatasource_datapreview](../../../../../../../images/eurd-win-exceldatasource_datapreview.png)

-Click **Next** to proceed to the next wizard page: [Choose Columns to Display in Your Report](../choose-columns-to-display-in-your-report.md).
+Click **Next** to proceed to the next wizard page: [Choose Fields to Display in a Report](../choose-fields-to-display-in-a-report.md).